darrenliew96/gamepi20_drivers/README.md

 ## TFT Drivers / Device Tree Overlay Source (DTS) for GamePi20

 NOTE:The old modules method doesnt work on linux kernel 5.4.
-The device tree overlay for gamepi20 tft is updated for linux kernel 5.4,
+So device tree overlay is required to enable gamepi20 tft The device tree overlay for gamepi20 tft is updated for linux kernel 5.4,

 Compile ST7789V GamePi TFT device tree overlay source with this command:
 ```